 - To use a wildcard in combination with another search term (e.g. wom?n suffrage), use the + icon to create another row and enter each search term in a separate row.

 - Once your results have been returned, you can use the filter pane on the right side of the page to further limit and customize search results.

-- You may use the filter pane to filter by record type, subject, and name.
+- You may use the filter pane to filter by record type, subject name or language (of material).

 - You may also use the search bar at the top of the filter pane to create additional searches within the search results.

 Does this website include all the materials of the University of Amsterdam?
 What if I cannot find what I am looking for?

 This website does not include all the collection materials of the University of Amsterdam.
 Some collections and archives have not been processed yet, and there is therefore no online finding aid available.
 Please contact us if you want to use unprocessed materials or if you are unable to find a finding aid, but have reason to think we may hold the materials you are looking for.